agh-space-systems-rover/kalman_ws/README.md

 It will automatically build the Docker image if it is not present on your system.
 Then, using this image, a new distrobox will be created and you will be logged in automatically.

-After the initial setup of your container is done, you will be able to use ROS 2 and graphical tools such as Rviz and Gazebo.
+After the initial setup of your container is done, you will be able to use ROS 2 and graphical tools such as Rviz and Rqt.

 #### Building the Workspace